 Of the three companies Jobs helped create, Pixar was the purest corporate and organizational expression of his nature.
 If NeXT was a travail of spite and malice, Pixar was a labor of love.

 Jobs's trip to take a look-see left an indelible impression.
 GG's head geek, Ed Catmull, showed him some short demo films made by Lasseter, who was neither a programmer nor a user interface designer, but a talented animator who had left Disney and been given his faux title by Catmull as a way to convince Lucas to put him on the payroll.
-The films weren't much to look at, but they were three-dimensional, they were generated by computer rather than hand-drawn, and they displayed the whimsy of a master storyteller.
+The films weren't much to look at, but they were three-dimensional, they generated by computer rather than hand-drawn, and they displayed the whimsy of a master storyteller.

 Fascinated, Jobs tried, unsuccessfully, to persuade Apple's board to buy the group.
 "These guys were way ahead of us on graphics, way ahead," Jobs remembered.
 "They were way ahead of anybody.
 I just knew in my bones that this was going to be very important."
 After getting bounced from Apple, Jobs went back to Lucas and drove a hard bargain.
 He paid $5 million for the group's assets and provided another $5 million in working capital for the company, which was christened Pixar.
 In hindsight, the price was a pittance.
 But in 1985, nobody would have expected Pixar to one day outstrip NeXT.
 Certainly not Jobs: He didn't build any fancy digs for his motley crew of animators and engineers, who for years made do with used furniture and dowdy offices.